Macro2Print: Yorkshire Meadows

 The fitness level for this workshop is classed as easy as all locations have been carefully selected for their stunning views, safety, convenience and ease of access.
 However, due to their locations, this workshop is unsuitable for wheelchair users.
 The meadow on the North York Moors is around a mile walk on a steady (but not steep) incline.
 All walks will be easy-going and not rushed.

-There is a good road network to Northallerton - please use postcode DL6 2RL to navigate to the Village Inn
+There is a good road network to Northallerton - I will send hotel details nearer the time.

 Terms & Conditions of booking